Roswell Rear-End Collision Lawyer

 Rear-end collision cases are no different.
 Many people assume that the driver in the following vehicle is always at fault in the event of a rear-end collision.
 After all, they had the advantage of seeing everything in front of them, right?

 Even so, though drivers in the rear often are responsible for rear-end collisions, they are not always.
+Georgia follows a modified comparative fault system, which means the injured person’s own negligence can reduce their recovery.
 Injured parties must still prove negligence by a preponderance of the evidence.
 Important evidence in your auto accident lawsuit may include:

 • Official police accident reports